skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 # Key Takeaways
   - **25.1%**
-    - The approximate percentage of websites that can be classified as business or e-commerce related on the open web.
+    - The approximate percentage of websites that can be classified as businesses or e-commerce related on the open web.
   - **650 Million**
-    - Based on 2.6 Billion web pages collected in February of 2020 by a web archive called Common Crawl, 650 Million web pages are potential businesses that B2B marketers could market to.
+    - The number of web pages that are potential businesses that B2B marketers could market to.
+This number is based on 2.6 Billion web pages collected in February of 2020 by a web archive called Common Crawl.
   - **11 to 1**
     - Based on the above analysis, for every 11 people in the world there is one business.